Isopolito/Ganchos/README.md

 * `name`: *String*; the name of the plugin as it will show up in the UI
 * `description`: *String*; describe what the plugin does
 * `category`: *String*; for grouping plugins by function: media, filesystem, etc
-* `defaultJsonConfig`: *JSON String*; will be the configuration used by the plugin the first time it's run.
+* `defaultConfig`: *JSON String*; will be the configuration used by the plugin the first time it's run.
 Ganchos will automatically create the plugin's JSON configuration file on disk with this after the first run.
-* `execFilePath`: *String*; The plugin code file to execute.
+* `execFilePath`: *String*; The plugin code file to execute, can be a binary file or a script.
 First Ganchos will check to see if the path exists as provided.
 This allows a fully qualified path to be used and the plugin can live anywhere on the system.
 If it's not found, the path will be treated as relative to the plugin directory where the meta file lives.